low101043/sortingAlgorithms/README.md

 - C
 - Haskell

-The algorithms which will be/are implemented:
+The algorithms which are implemented:
 - Bubble Sort
 - Insertion Sort
 - Merge Sort